open205/libtk205/docs/sphinx-source/index.rst

-.. libtk205 RTD docs documentation master file, created by sphinx-quickstart on Mon Jun 19 16:34:25 2023.
+.. libtk205 documentation master file, created by sphinx-quickstart on Mon Jun 19 16:34:25 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to libtk205 RTD docs's documentation!
+Welcome to libtk205 documentation!
 =============================================

 .. toctree::